 Ontario motorists are encouraged to avoid these high-risk activities throughout Operation Impact and every day of the year.
 Through the practice of safe driving techniques of wearing a seatbelt, staying focused on the road and not speeding, and not getting behind the wheel while intoxicated, hundreds of lives could be saved every year.

-If you have suffered in an auto accident caused by a negligent driver, our lawyers can help you determine your legal rights and if you are entitled to compensation.
+If you have suffered in an auto accident caused by a negligent driver, an injury lawyer Windsor ON can help you determine your legal rights and if you are entitled to compensation.
 Contact us today to schedule a free consultation.